jacopok/jacopok.github.io/_pages/projects.md

 1. How does [`jax`](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html) work?
 1. How does multi-task gaussian process regression work ([Harisdau+2018](http://arxiv.org/abs/1805.03595))?
 1. How does DINGO-IS work exactly?
+1. How do the burst search efficiencies compare to matched-filtering SNRs?

 #### Already did